 Name Value range Description No stealing 0-1 If '1' prevent voice stealing - any keys pressed beyond the polyphony of the converter are ignored.
 Without this option, new notes replace any old ones being held.
 (Polyphonic or MPE types only.)
 Gated After 0-1 If enabled, the aftertouch output is automatically set to zero when all keys are released.
 Sustain 0-3 Controls whether MIDI CCs 64 & 66 are used in their normal role as sustain & sostenuto pedals.
 You can enable neither, either, or both.
 Base output 1-64 The base output of the converter.
 (Outputs 9-64 are expander outputs.)
 Base gate 0 or 65-128 The base gate output of the converter (using FHX-8GT expanders), or zero to use regular CV outputs for gates.
 Stride 0-32 Sets the spacing between the per-voice sets of CVs.
-For example, if a polyphonic converter has just CV and gate per voice, and a base output of 1, then the voice outputs will be 1/2, 3/4, 5/6 etc. If however the stride is set to 3, then the outputs will be 1/2, 4/5, 7/8 etc. (Polyphonic or MPE types only.)
+For example, if a polyphonic converter has just CV and gate per voice, and a base output of 1, then the voice outputs will be $1/2$, $3/4$, $5/6$ etc. If however the stride is set to 3, then the outputs will be $1/2$, $4/5$, $7/8$ etc. (Polyphonic or MPE types only.)
 Last channel 2-16 The last MIDI channel to respond to, if the converter type is MPE.
 Aftertouch 0-1 If enabled, the converter will have an aftertouch (aka channel pressure) output.
 Para Gate 0-1 If enabled, the converter will have a paraphonic gate output, that is, a gate output that is high when one or more notes are held down.
 CV out 0-1 If enabled, the converter will have a (pitch) CV output.
 Gate out 0-1 If enabled, the converter will have a gate output.
 VelGate out 0-1 If enabled, the converter will have a velocity gate output, that is, a gate output the level of which is scaled by the note on velocity.
 Velocity out 0-1 If enabled, the converter will have a velocity output.
 Rel Vel out 0-1 If enabled, the converter will have a release velocity output.
 Trigger out 0-1 If enabled, the converter will have a trigger output.
-Pressure out 0-1 If enabled, the converter will have a per-voice aftertouch output.
-(MPE type only.)
+Pressure out 0-1 If enabled, the converter will have a per-voice aftertouch output (using polyphonic aftertouch for Monophonic & Polyphonic converters, or per-voice channel pressure for MPE converters).
 MPE Y CC 0-127 The MIDI CC number for the MPE 'y control', or 0 for off.
 (MPE type only.)
 Envelope out 0-1 If enabled, the converter will have an envelope output.
 Mono retrig 0-1 Controls when triggers and envelopes are fired for monophonic converters, specifically in the case when a note is triggered as the result of a key being released while another is held.
 When this option is on (1), such notes do not fire the trigger or envelope.